A categorification of the quantum Lefschetz principle: Introduction

 \subsection{Acknowledgements}

-These results were obtained as part of my PhD thesis, and I wish to thank first my advisor \'Etienne Mann for suggesting this problem and for numerous discussions.
+These results were obtained as part of my PhD thesis written at the Université d'Angers, and I wish to thank first my advisor Étienne Mann for suggesting this problem and for numerous discussions.
 Many thanks are also due to my co-advisor Cristina Manolache for helping me understand the construction of virtual pullbacks, to Benjamin Hennion for explaining to me over which base the proof of~\cref{pros:perfcone-equiv-rmap} was to take place, and to Massimo Pippi for explaining the subtleties of coherence and boundedness for the passage to $K$-theory.
 I also thank Marc Levine who suggested that~\cref{rmrk:genal-hmlgy-thries} was possible.
+I thank the anonymous referee who suggested many corrections and improvements and in particular pointed out an error in the statement of~\cref{pros:zerosec-struct-shf}, and Bertrand Toën who explained a correction.